SagarMaheshwary/mvc-php/readme.md

 - [Security](#security)

 ## Config
-Config array is register in the app container inside the app/Core/init.php and the values are loaded from config/app.php file.
+Config array is registered in the app container inside the app/Core/init.php and the values are loaded from config/app.php file.
 This config file has all the credentials related to app, database, session, and cookies.
 To retrieve a certain config value you can use the Config class:

 ```php
     <?php